 Figure 2.
 Weekly sea surface temperature at the midbay (a) and lower bay (b) stations.
-Time series mean weekly temperature (black), individual year weekly temperatures (gray), most recent year 2020 (red).
-The dashed portion is the filled data gap.
+Time series mean weekly temperature (black), individual year weekly temperatures (gray), most recent year 2024 (red).

-Average weekly sea surface temperatures ranged from about 1°C in winter to 26°C in summer (Fig. 2).
-The most recent year, 2020, was generally warmer than the weekly mean from previous years, especially in the winter months and the month of August (Fig. 2).
+Weekly sea surface temperatures ranged from about 3°C in winter to about 25°C in summer (Fig. 2).
+The most recent year, 2024, was 1-2°C warmer than the historical average for most of the year (Fig. 2).